Madeleine Scarborough

 Madeleine Scarborough (born 1964), is a former swimmer who competed for Great Britain and England.

+Early life

+She grew up in Widley, attending St Paul's R.C.
+Primary School, and for teacher training at Loughborough University.

+Career

+Later she taught PE at Oaklands Catholic School in 1987, and at Purbrook Park School in 1990.

 Swimming career

 Scarborough won four National championships, she won the 1989 and 1990 ASA National Championship in the 100 metres butterfly and the 200 metres butterfly.

 She represented England and won a silver medal in the 4 x 100 metres medley relay and a bronze medal in the 100 metres butterfly event, at the 1990 Commonwealth Games in Auckland, New Zealand.
 She also represented Great Britain in the 1989 European Aquatics Championships.

+Personal life

+She married Iain Campbell (swimmer) at the Sacred Heart RC church Waterlooville in September 1990.